skyflowapi/skyflow-js/README.md

 ## Using Skyflow Elements to collect data

 **Skyflow Elements** provide developers with pre-built form elements to securely collect sensitive data client-side.
-These elements are hosted by Skyflow and injected into your web page as iframes.
+These elements are hosted by Skyflow and injected into your web page as iFrames.
 This reduces your PCI compliance scope by not exposing your front-end application to sensitive data.
 Follow the steps below to securely collect data with Skyflow Elements on your web page.

 ### Step 1: Create a container